Asymptotic fluctuations of representations of the unitary groups: Representations and random matrices with non-commuting entries

 \subsection{Proof of the main result}

-We come to the main result of this paper, Theorem \ref{theo:main_theorem}, which we state in the following, more precise form:
+We come to the main result of this paper, Theorem \ref{theo:main_theorem}, which we state in the following, more precise form.
+We recall that various forms of convergence in the sense of higher order free probability have been defined in Section \ref{subsec:convergence-hops}.

-\begin{theorem} For each $n$ let $\rho_n$ be a representation of the unitary group $U(n)$ and assume that $\varepsilon_n=o\left(\frac{1}{n}\right)$.
-Then the following conditions are equivalent: \begin{enumerate}[label=(\alph*)] \item the sequence of rescaled representations $(\varepsilon_n \rho_n)$ viewed as a sequence of random matrices with non-commutative entries converges in distribution in the macroscopic sense of higher order free probability, \item the sequence of rescaled representations $(\varepsilon_n \rho_n)$ viewed as a sequence of random matrices with non-commutative entries converges in distribution in the microscopic sense of higher order free probability, \item the sequence of random matrices $\big(\varepsilon_n X(\rho_n)\big)$ converges in the sense of higher order free probability. \end{enumerate} If the limits exist, they are equal (in the sense that they describe the same limiting object in the sense of higher order free probability) and, furthermore, the limit $K_{(\V,\pi)}$ in \ref{item:micro} depends only on the conjugacy class of $(\V,\pi)$. \end{theorem} The fact that the limit $K_{(\V,\pi)}$ in \ref{item:micro} depends only on the conjugacy class of $(\V,\pi)$ can be informally interpreted as asymptotic commutativity of the entries of the matrices.
+\begin{theorem} For each $n$, let $\rho_n$ be a representation of the unitary group $U(n)$ and assume that $\varepsilon_n=o\left(\frac{1}{n}\right)$.
+The following conditions are equivalent: \begin{enumerate}[label=(\alph*)] \item the sequence $(\varepsilon_n \naturalMatrix(\rho_n))$ of natural random matrices with non-com\-mu\-ta\-tive entries converges in distribution in the \emph{macroscopic sense of higher order free probability}, \item the sequence $(\varepsilon_n \naturalMatrix(\rho_n))$ of natural random matrices with non-com\-mu\-ta\-tive entries converges in distribution in the \emph{microscopic sense of higher order free probability}, \item the sequence $\big(\varepsilon_n \naiveMatrix(\rho_n)\big)$ of \naive random matrices converges in distribution in the \emph{sense of higher order free probability}. \end{enumerate} If the limits exist, they are equal (i.e., they describe the same limiting object in the sense of higher order free probability) and, furthermore, the limit $K_{(\V,\pi)}$ in \ref{item:micro} depends only on the conjugacy class of $(\V,\pi)$. \end{theorem} The fact that the limit $K_{(\V,\pi)}$ in \ref{item:micro} depends only on the conjugacy class of $(\V,\pi)$ can be informally interpreted as asymptotic commutativity of the entries of the matrices.

+Condition \ref{item:macro} can be reformulated as a statement about fluctuations of the random probability measures $\mu_{\varepsilon_n \rho_n}$ (the natural spectral measures) while Condition \ref{item:matrix} can be reformulated as an analogous statement about the fluctuations of the \naive spectral measures $\spectralNaiveShifted_{\varepsilon_n \rho_n}$.